You might like to read Introduction to Integration first!

 And "C" gets cancelled out ... so with Definite Integrals we can ignore C.

-Yes, it has an area of 3.
+Yes, it does have an area of 3.

 Let's try another example: